 In an industry that changes every second, Esme keeps on top of all the latest trends and techniques, creating innovative SEO strategies that are proven to get results.

-“One of the best things about the tech sector is that there’s so much free information out there.
-Dip your toe in the water, ask questions, watch videos!
-Then, if you like what you see, look for courses.”
+“One of the best things about the tech sector is that there’s so much free information out there & such a great active community – don’t be afraid to ask questions, and reach out!.”

 Francesca Hume | SEO & Analytics Aficionado